Steven-Eardley/existing-wordpress-development-docker/README.md

 3. Obtain copy of `wp-content` folder from pre-existing site and place in location: `site/wp-content`

-4. Enter your configuration variables into `.env`.
+4. Copy `env-template` as `.env` and enter your configuration variables.

 5. Navigate to the root of this project locally and run:

-    `docker-compose up -d && docker-compose exec wordpress prep.sh`
+	docker-compose up -d && docker-compose exec wordpress prep.sh

+6. For additional insight into the database, optionally run _phpMyAdmin_ with:

+	docker-compose -f docker-compose.yml -f docker-compose-phpmyadmin.yml up

-The website will then be available at `http://localhost` and the WordPress dashboard at `http://localhost/wp-admin`.
+The website will then be available at `http://localhost:8000` and the WordPress dashboard at `http://localhost:8000/wp-admin`. __phpMyAdmin__ is set to `http://localhost:8001`